ibm-cloud-docs/codeengine/architecture-workload-isolation.md

     - Network policies to control the network flows within the environment.
 - Shared multi-tenant components are secured, for example, by disabling reverse lookup in `KubeDNS`.
 - To limit the blast radius, each shard cluster is running in its own VPC, which is isolated from other shard VPCs.
 - DDoS protection is enabled automatically for all endpoints, including customer applications, through {{site.data.keyword.cis_short}} with no additional cost to you.
 DDoS protection covers System Interconnection (OSI) Layer 3 and Layer 4 (TCP/IP) protocol attacks, but not Layer 7 (HTTP) attacks.
 See [DDoS protection](/docs/codeengine?topic=codeengine-secure#secure-ddos).
+- Clients who require web application firewall rules will have to configure their own IBM Cloud Internet Services instance or third-party gateway service with a custom domain in front of their Code Engine endpoints and enable WAF in this instance.